Lessons from Confucious

 This helps the reader to memorise important topics that could appear as exam questions.

-Every lesson has a quiz with at least four questions.
+Every lesson has a quiz with a number of questions.

 You should repeat these questions until you get the correct answers instantly every time.